Violin Sonata No. 25 (Mozart): I. Allegro

 It has been said that this movement "overflows with energy".
 This movement contains multiple triplets and unexpected parts.
 Of the bass line, Lacroix writes, "The harmonic nature of the bass voice did not preclude Mozart, as Bach did repeatedly, from allowing it to contain moments of melodic interest at which point the typical 2+1 linear texture then becomes a three-voice counterpoint."

 II.
 Andante

 This movement contains a theme and six variations in D minor, foreshadowing the finale of his upcoming String Quartet in D minor, K. 421.
 The sixth variation is a siciliana in 6/8 time.

 III.
 Tempo di menuetto

 Two sections of the menuet are repeated – with slight variations – and the violin is only present on the repeats.
-The trio section is in B-flat major, and the movement ends with repeat of the menuet and a coda.
+The trio section is in B♭ major, and the movement ends with repeat of the menuet and a coda.